ViktorZhurbin/js-notes/Objects/Objects.md

  }
  ```

-To remove a property, we can use delete operator:
+To remove a property, we can use `delete` operator:
 ```js
 delete user.age;
 ```

 ### Existence check
-Usually we check property exists by comparing it to `undefned`
+Usually we check that property exists by comparing it to `undefned`
 ```js
 let user = {};

 user.noSuchProperty === undefined; // true means "no such property"
 ```

-There also exists a special operator `in` to check for the existence of a property:
+There is also a special operator `in` to check for the existence of a property:
 ```js
 let user = { name: "John", age: 30 };